-Zircon age frequency distributions

-The Phanerozoic zircon age records from South America, Oceania and North America were extracted from the database of Puetz et al.3, following three filtering steps.
+Zircon age frequency distributions.
+The Phanerozoic zircon age records from South America, Oceania and North America were extracted from the database of Puetz et al., following three filtering steps.
 1: All results with 'Model 1' (as labeled in the database) ages > 550 Ma were removed.
 2: All results with a Model 1 'adjusted error ratio' (as labeled in the database) > 2.7 were removed.
+3: All results with a Model 1 'adjusted discord ratio' (as labeled in the database) > 2.7 were removed.
 3: All results with a Model 1 'adjusted discord ratio' (as labeled in the database) > 4.0 were removed.
-A description of these parameters is presented in Puetz et al.3, and our specific selection of associated cutoff values (in steps 2 and 3) follows the preferred filtering routine of those authors.
-Following application of these filters, zircon ages ('Model 1' ages) were extracted and sorted according to two additional database fields, 'Continent' [S_America; Oceania; N_America] and 'Primary Rock Type' [igneous; sedimentary; metamorphic].
-From these data, the histograms in panels d-g of Figs. 3,4 and S6 were constructed by binning the ages in 5 Ma windows, 0-550 Ma.
-Accompanying each histogram, Kernel Density Estimates (KDE) computed with a locally variable bandwith ('adaptive') were determined from the same age data by implementing the ssvkernel method of Shimazaki and Shinomoto41 with a Gaussian window function.
+A description of these parameters is presented in Puetz et al., and our specific selection of associated cutoff values (in steps 2 and 3) follows the preferred filtering routine of those authors.
+Following application of these filters, zircon ages ('Model 1' ages) were extracted and sorted according to two additional database fields, 'Continent' [S\America; Oceania; N\America] and 'Primary Rock Type' [igneous; sedimentary; metamorphic].
+From these data, the histograms in panels d-g of Figs 3, 4 and S6 were constructed by binning the ages in 5 Ma windows, between 0 and 550 Ma.
+Accompanying each histogram, Kernel Density Estimates (KDE) computed with a locally variable bandwith ('adaptive') were determined from the same age data by implementing the ssykernel method of Shimazaki and Shinomoto with a Gaussian window function.
 The KDEs were then resampled at 5 Ma intervals for comparison with the subduction flux/length data.

-Subduction flux and subduction length

-Both time-dependent subduction parameters (flux and length) were calculated from the 410-0 Ma full-plate model of Matthews et al.24 (M16), which employs continuously closing plate polygons42.
-This plate model is based on the Paleozoic model of Domeier and Torsvik21, which explicitly includes the Paleozoic accretion of minor terranes and island arcs to the margins of western South America and eastern Australia.
+Subduction flux and subduction length.
+Both time-dependent subduction parameters (flux and length) were calculated from the 410-0 Ma full-plate model of Matthews et al. (M16), which employs continuously closing plate polygons.
+This plate model is based on the Paleozoic model of Domeier and Torsvik, which explicitly includes the Paleozoic accretion of minor terranes and island arcs to the margins of western South America and eastern Australia.
 In brief, the Laurentian-derived terrane of Chilenia accreted to the margin of South America at ~390 Ma, followed by the accretion of South Patagonia at ~310 Ma.
 Notably, with the arrival of Chilenia at ~390 Ma, Laurentia and west Gondwana may have been in close proximity to one another, but neither experienced a major, margin-wide collision then.
 In eastern Australia, the Gamilaroi-Calliope arc accreted at ~380 Ma, followed by the accretion of the small Gympie-Brook Street terrane (not modelled) at ~250 Ma.